code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-soap-web-service-consumer-provider-wsdl-example.md

 Now that our `MessageDispatcherServlet` is defined it will try to match incoming XML messages on the defined URI with one of the available handling methods.
 So all we need to do is setup an `Endpoint` that contains a handling method that matches the incoming request.
 This service endpoint can be a simple POJO with a number of Spring WS annotations as shown below.

 The `HelloWorldEndpoint` POJO is annotated with the `@Endpoint` annotation which registers the class with Spring WS as a potential candidate for processing incoming SOAP messages.
 It contains a `sayHello()` method that receives a `Person` and returns a `Greeting`.
-Note that these are the Java classes that we generated earlier using JAXB.
+Note that these are the Java classes that we generated earlier using JAXB and both are annotated with `@XmlRoolElement`.

 To indicate what sort of messages a method can handle, it is annotated with the `@PayloadRoot` annotation that specifies a qualified name that is defined by a <var>'namespace'</var> and a local name (=<var>'localPart'</var>).
 Whenever a message comes in which has this qualified name for the payload root element, the method will be invoked.